 Inspire is part of the Wilderness Expertise Group and is covered by their ATOL licence (No. 6382) for any trips where we book and include the flights.

-If we only book the on-the-ground package we are still classed as a Tour Operator and in accordance with ''The Package Travel, Package Tours Regulations 1992'' all passengers booking with Inspire Worldwide UK Limited are fully insured for the initial deposit, and subsequently the balance of monies paid as detailed in your booking confirmation form.
-The policy will also include repatriation if required, arising from the cancellation or curtailment of your travel arrangements due to the insolvency of Inspire Worldwide UK Limited.
-This insurance has been arranged with MGA Cover Services Limited (registered address Farren House The Street, Farren Court Cowfold West Sussex RH 13 8BP, company registration: 08444204 authorized and regulated by the Financial Conduct Authority registration number 597536) under a binding authority with the insurer CBL Insurance Europe Limited (registered address 2nd Floor 13-17 Dawson Street Dublin 2 Ireland, who are authorized and regulated by the Financial Conduct Authority registration number 203120)
+If we only book the on-the-ground package we are still classed as a Tour Operator and in accordance with ''The Package Travel, Package Tours Regulations 1992'' all passengers booking with Inspire Worldwide are fully protected for the initial deposit and subsequently the balance of all monies paid to us, including repatriation if required, arising from cancellation or curtailment of your travel arrangements due to the insolvency of Inspire Worldwide.

 Is Inspire fully insured?

 Yes.
-As a professional tour operator Inspire Worldwide holds full Professional Tour Operator Liability Insurance up to the value of £10million and Employer Liability Insurance.
+As a professional tour operator Inspire Worldwide's parent company, Wilderness Expertise Ltd holds full Professional Tour Operator Liability Insurance up to the value of £10million and Employer Liability Insurance.

 What happens to our donation - how can I tell if it is used in the best way?